paytrail/documentation/content/best-practices/_index.en.md

 * use aggregate settlements and handle refunds through Paytrail
 * use payment page bypass to improve merchant's payment conversion
 * send extended information about the consumer to Paytrail to enable using all the payment methods
-* use our [**Merchant API**][merchant-api] for creating refunds directly from the web shop management portal and modifying the settlement materials to satisfy your financial systems
+* use our [**Merchant API**][merchant-api] for creating refunds directly from the website management portal and modifying the settlement materials to satisfy your financial systems

 ### Choosing the Right Interface